 Diploma in Event Management - Evening Course - Sydney CBDDiploma in Event Management (Dip.
 Event Man.) with PR, Online PR & Social Media modules (Evening Course - 10 Weeks) in Sydney

-The Diploma in Event Management is accredited by the Institute of Commercial Management which is Internationally Recognised in over 140 countries around the world!
+The Diploma in Event Management is certified by the Institute of Commercial Management which is Internationally Recognised in over 140 countries around the world!

 Event Management Planning